hakaryzhang36/test/README.md

-# This is a try of Git!
+# This is a try of Github!